Charnwood-Eco-Hub/charnwood-eco-hub.github.io/_workshops-and-events/2025-07-26-sashiko-slow-stitch-workshop-july2025.md

 Slow down.
 Stitch memories.
 Take something meaningful home.

 The workshop costs £15 and includes all materials.
-You can book in person in the Hub, using the QR code on the poster below or here - [Sashiko-Style Slow Stitch Workshop poster](https://pay.sumup.com/b2c/QLFZ0JJC)
+You can book in person in the Hub, using the QR code on the poster below or here - [Sashiko-Style Slow Stitch Workshop](https://pay.sumup.com/b2c/QLFZ0JJC)

 [![Sashiko-Style Slow Stitch Workshop poster](/assets/img/sashiko-slow-stitch-workshop-poster-july2025.jpg){:width="75%"}]()